kylene-nicole/text-assistant/README.md

 My application parses this information, and inserts it into my google calendar.
 I receive a SMS text from Twilio apon success or failure.

 Future additions:
-I would like to implement the Google Event "ifbusy" functionality when inserting an event.
+I would like to implement the Google Event "if busy" functionality when inserting an event.
 It may be handy to make sure I am not overlapping with any events since I will not be looking at the Calendar interface.
+Additionally, I would like to move away from ngrok, my temporary online server solution.

 I will be posting a short blog post about this on my portfolio site soon!